 Katalina’s is the quirky neighborhood cafe that excels at using area ingredients for breakfast and lunch: Shagbark Seed & Mill chips, North Market Spices, Fowler’s Mill flour, and more.

 “Local tastes better!” says Harvest Pizzeria.
-With locations in Clintonville and German Village, Harvest delights visitors with small plates, salads, and pizzas, built on the goodness from area farms.
+With locations in Clintonville, Bexley and Dublin, Harvest delights visitors with small plates, salads, and pizzas, built on the goodness from area farms.

 Many of the spirits produced in Columbus use all Ohio ingredients, too.
 Middle West Spirits sources Ohio red winter wheat for their signature OYO vodka, for instance, while Watershed Distillery draws on Ohio ingredients for their spirits.
 Brothers Drake uses all Ohio honey to craft their meads.